HL7/cqf-measures/input/pages/measure-terminology-service.md

     7. SHALL support the system-version parameter
     8. SHALL support the check-system-version parameter
     9. SHALL support the force-system-version parameter
-    10. SHOULD support includeDesignation parameter
+    10. SHALL support the canonicalVersion parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
-    11. SHOULD support designation parameter
+    11. SHALL support the forceCanonicalVersion parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
-    12. SHOULD support paging parameters
+    12. SHALL support the checkCanonicalVersion parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
-    13. SHOULD support the `manifest` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    13. MAY support the `expansion` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    14. SHOULD support includeDesignation parameter
+    15. SHOULD support designation parameter
+    16. SHOULD support paging parameters
-    14. SHOULD support the `expansion` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    17. SHOULD support the `manifest` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
-    15. SHOULD support the `includeDraft` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    18. SHOULD support the `includeDraft` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))

 ### Quality Programs (Artifact Collections)